taeyang91/assessment/README.md

 - The candidate is free to use any language supported by AWS Lambda (e.g., Node.js, Python, Go).
 - Consider using AWS Free Tier eligible services to minimize any costs.
-- The candidate should complete the assessment within [specify a reasonable time frame, e.g., 2-3 hours].
+- The candidate should complete the assessment within 5 -7 Lapsed days.

 ---